-The fresh, aniseed taste of fennel is a delicious way to add flavour to your cooking.
-Fennel also has a reputation for health-giving properties that include everything from easing flatulence to helping to produce milk for women who are breastfeeding.
+Fresh, aniseed-tasting fennel is a delicious and nutritious way to add flavour to your cooking.
+Fennel has long been touted for the range of health benefits and properties it offers, including easing flatulence to helping produce milk in breastfeeding women!

-- Relieving gastric upsets, including flatulence, wind, belching and hiccups.
+- Relieving gastric upset, including flatulence, wind, burping and hiccups.

 - May ease colic and intestinal pain.

-- Mimics the female hormone oestrogen, so it may encourage the production of breast milk for lactating mothers and may also stimulate menstruation.
-It is also thought to help improve menopausal symptoms.
+- Mimics the female hormone oestrogen, so it may encourage the production of breast milk for lactating mothers and can also stimulate menstruation.
+It’s also thought to help improve menopausal symptoms.

-Important note: it is advised to avoid eating fennel seeds during pregnancy as they may stimulate contractions in the uterus.
+Important note: Avoid eating fennel seeds during pregnancy as they may stimulate contractions in your uterus.

-The variety, Florence fennel, is the most common variety available at the greengrocers.
+Florence fennel is the most common variety of fennel available at grocery stores.
 Look for plump stems and healthy, green fronds.
-You can also buy seeds and tea from health food stores.
+You can also buy fennel seeds and tea from health food stores.

-Store seeds and tea in an airtight container in a cool, dark place.
-Fresh stems should be lightly wrapped in plastic wrap or a plastic bag and stored in the fridge.
+Store seeds and tea in airtight containers in a cool, dark place.
+When storing fresh fennel, lightly wrap the stems in plastic wrap or a plastic bag and store in the fridge.
 Use within a few days for freshness.

 Shane Dodd, from Fresh Finesse, has these tips for using fennel: “The crisp white bulb at the base of the familiar feathery leaves has a distinct aniseed taste and is frequently used in Mediterranean cooking.
-Slice into salads to add a lovely fresh accent or gently braise with good olive oil, garlic and black pepper.
-Don’t forget to use the feathery tops, especially with seafood.”
+Slice and mix into salads to add a lovely fresh accent, or gently braise with some extra virgin olive oil, garlic and black pepper.
+Don’t forget to make use of the feathery tops, they pair especially well with seafood.”

 |Total fats||0 g|